uio-bmi/immuneML/docs/source/troubleshooting.rst

 Installation issues
 -------------------

-When installing all requirements from requirements.txt, there is afterward an error with yaml package (No module named yaml)?
+When installing all requirements from requirements.txt, there is afterward an error with yaml package (No module named yaml)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This issue might be helpful: https://github.com/yaml/pyyaml/issues/291.
 Try installing yaml manually with a specific version.